 - Most expensive consumer graphics card available

-- Widespread RTX and DLSS support is still potentially months away
+- Widespread RTX and DLSS support remains an unfulfilled promise

 Best value graphics card